cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/anxiety-depression.md

 [100 Shame Attacking Exercises](https://feelinggood.com/wp-content/uploads/2019/01/Shame-Attackng-v-1.pdf)!

 #### [134: Smashing Shyness (Part 1) — Beating Social Anxiety](http://feelinggood.libsyn.com/134-smashing-shyness-part-1-beating-social-anxiety)

-> How do you distinguish a personality disorder - say, for example, Avoidant Personality Disorder, from "just" (and I don't mean that in a derogatory way) being depressed and anxious?

-> David explains that there is no such thing as “Avoidant Personality Disorder.”
-It is just an imaginary concept created by the American Psychiatric Association, and is applied to individuals with shyness that is so severe that it causes significant problems in their lives.

 *email from “[Abdul](https://en.wikipedia.org/wiki/Abdul),” a podcast fan who’s been struggling with shyness.*